k0kubun/ruby-jit-challenge/README.md

 ## Setup

-This repository assumes an `x86_64-linux` environment and a Ruby master build.
+This repository assumes an `x86_64-linux` environment.
+It also requires a Ruby master build to leverage RJIT's interface to integrate a custom JIT.

 It's recommended to use the following Docker container environment.
 There's also [bin/docker](./bin/docker) as a shorthand.